mmahesh/dstack_multiple_gpu/blog_post.md

  ![AWS settings](/blog_figures/fig_1.png)

-We consider three workflows, where we train our deep learning model on a CPU, a GPU and on multiple GPUs.
-These workflows need to be be added in `.dstack/workflows.yaml` file.
+We consider the workflow, where we train our deep learning model on multiple GPUs.
+This workflow needs to be be added in `.dstack/workflows.yaml` file.
 The contents of this file should be akin to the following:

 ```yaml
 workflows: